zanfom/MB5370_Mod04_Personal/code/Workshop1.md

 ## 3     2 2015    0.59
 ## 4     2 2016    0.17
 ```

 # Exercise 2

 Why does this code fail?
-Because 1999 and 2000 are columns in the data set, but they are read as column positions in pivot_longer
+Because 1999 and 2000 are columns in the data set, but they are read as column positions in pivot_longer.

 ``` r
 table4a